seanchoi-dev/balancing/README.md

 1. Install the [Helix CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/helix-cli`
 1. Start Franklin Proxy: `hlx up` (opens your browser at `http://localhost:3000`)
 1. Open the `{repo}` directory in your favorite IDE and start coding :)
-1. Also take a look https://www.hlx.live/developer/tutorial
+1. Also take a look https://www.hlx.live/developer/tutorial for more documentation about helix project.

 ## Collaborators